McKenzie Friend NE

-I have worked with all client groups and in practitioner, manager, senior manager, and trainer in local authority roles.
+I have worked in every type of social work, as a practitioner, a manager, senior manager, and trainer, in statutory local authority roles.
 I have also worked in the private sector as managing director of an integrated health and social care company, as an independent practitioner and manager, and as a trainer and consultant.
 I have worked for twelve Local Authorities and three NHS Mental Health Trusts.

 As a Practitioner and a Team Manager, I have specialised in local authorities Child Protection with Children and Families.
 Over this time I have presented or supervised the presentation of many hundreds of cases in the Family courts as either practitioner or manager.
 For two years I provided expert reports and guidance to the court as the childrens’ Guardian ad litem, and more recently as a Cafcass officer in the Middlesborough office.

 I have also practised as an Approved Social Worker/ Approved Mental Health Professional since 2001.